RickSanchezzz666/SpaceCompanySimulation/README.md

 ## About Simulation

-Space Station have 3 types of space ships: Trading, Mining and Passenger.
-Different planets of Solar system (clusters and Sun).
+Station have 3 types of space ships: explorer, mining and passenger.
+Different planets of Solar system (Asteroid clusters and Sun).
 Planets will have different parameters such as, mass, radius, life chance.
-Ships can be destroyed, for instance, due to gravitational force of the planet.
+Ships do various things such as exploring, mining and tourism.
+Earn as much money as you want!